jpotts/alfresco-developer-series/behaviors/tutorial/tutorial.md

         }
     }

-*Listing 14: The onCreateRating.js is invoked when a new rating node is created.*

 The code for onDeleteRating.js is identical with the exception of the behavior name and the number of arguments expected (2 instead of 1) so I won't duplicate the listing here.